 Nominations will be reviewed by the Graduate Research Steering Committee (GRSC), with decisions subsequently communicated to individual programs or applicants by the end of March.

 The scholarship award will be contingent on acceptance to the degree program and the availability of funds in any given year.
 Possible awards include full-tuition scholarships, maintenance stipends, and individual health insurance coverage as offered by Georgetown University’s student health plan.
 Support may be awarded for up to five years in PhD programs and up to three years in master’s or professional programs.
-Stipends for doctoral students will be at least at the level established by the Graduate School for the 2022-23 academic year.
+Stipends for doctoral students will be at least at the level established by the Graduate School, in accordance with the CBA with GAGE-AFT, for the 2022-23 academic year.
 Continuation of support is contingent on the recipient meeting all relevant University and programmatic academic standards.
-Scholarship terms and award parameters will be at the discretion of the GRSC and the Dean of the Graduate School.
+Scholarship terms and award parameters will be at the discretion of the Dean of the Graduate School and University senior leadership.